 Children really enjoy learning a new language at LPPS and get a real sense of achievement from mastering and using new key phrases!
 We are free to choose whether to teach an ancient or a modern language; it is much more about language learning skills than the particular language on offer.
-So at LPPS, the children learn Spanish, French and Mandarin, to lay strong foundations for their future languages learning, for example, in secondary school; the local receiving secondary schools offer a range of languages including Spanish, French and a Mandarin Excellence programme.
+So at LPPS, the children learn Spanish, French and Mandarin Chinese, to lay strong foundations for their future languages learning, for example, in secondary school; the local receiving secondary schools offer a range of languages including Spanish, French and a Mandarin Excellence programme.

 The children are given the opportunity not only to learn about other cultures but, more importantly, to communicate with others.
 The emphasis is on practical tasks, such as drama, story-telling, role-play, speaking and listening, with the opportunity to see much more of the written language from Year 3 onwards and to build on their early skills, allowing them to speak, write and listen with increasing skill.